-a.
+- a.
 DEVELOPMENT STAGE COMPANY.
 Since inception, the Company has devoted substantially all of its efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
 Accordingly, the Company is considered to be in the development stage and the Company's financial statements are presented in accordance with U.S. generally accepted accounting principles applicable to a development stage company.
-The Company's primary focus is on the development and commercialization of its product candidates CPP-109 and CPP-115.
+The Company's primary focus is on the development and commercialization of its product candidates, CPP-109 and CPP-115. - b.

-- 2. Basis of Presentation and Significant Accounting Policies (continued). - b.
 INTERIM FINANCIAL STATEMENTS.
 The accompanying unaudited interim condensed financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for reporting of interim financial information.
-Pursuant to such rules and regulations, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the U.S. have been condensed or omitted. - In the opinion of management, the accompanying unaudited interim condensed financial statements of the Company contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the financial position of the Company as of the dates and for the periods presented.
+Pursuant to such rules and regulations, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the U.S. have been condensed or omitted.

+In the opinion of management, the accompanying unaudited interim condensed financial statements of the Company contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the financial position of the Company as of the dates and for the periods presented.
 Accordingly, these statements should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2009 included in the Annual Report on Form 10-K filed by the Company with the SEC.
-The results of operations for the three months ended March 31, 2010 are not necessarily indicative of the results to be expected for any future period or for the full 2010 fiscal year. - c.
+The results of operations for the six months ended June 30, 2010 are not necessarily indicative of the results to be expected for any future period or for the full 2010 fiscal year.

+- c.
 USE OF ESTIMATES.
 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates. - d.
 COMPREHENSIVE INCOME (LOSS).
 U.S. generally accepted accounting principles require that all components of comprehensive income (loss) be reported in the financial statements in the period in which they are recognized.
 Comprehensive income (loss) is net income (loss), plus certain other items that are recorded directly into stockholders' equity.
 The Company has reported comprehensive income (loss) in the statement of stockholders' equity as net income (loss). - e.
 EARNINGS (LOSS) PER SHARE.
 Basic earnings (loss) per share is computed by dividing net earnings (loss) for the period by the weighted average number of common shares outstanding during the period.
 Diluted earnings (loss) per share is computed by dividing net earnings (loss) for the period by the weighted average number of common shares outstanding during the period, plus the dilutive effect of common stock equivalents, such as unvested restricted common stock and stock options.
-Due to the net loss for all periods presented, all common stock equivalents were excluded because their inclusion would have been anti-dilutive. - Potentially dilutive common stock equivalents as of March 31, 2010 consisted of stock options to purchase up to 2,670,619 shares of common stock at exercise prices ranging from \$0.62 to \$6.00 per share. - Potentially dilutive common stock equivalents as of March 31, 2009 include (i) stock options to purchase up to 2,806,149 shares of common stock at exercise prices ranging from \$0.69 to \$6.00 per share and (ii) 5,000 unvested shares of restricted common stock. - f.
-CASH AND CASH EQUIVALENTS.
-The Company considers all highly liquid instruments, including U.S. Treasury bills, purchased with an original maturity of three months or less to be cash equivalents.
-The Company has substantially all of its cash and cash equivalents deposited with one financial institution.
-The Company had cash balances at certain financial institutions in excess of federally insured limits throughout the period. - g.
-PREPAID RESEARCH FEES.
-Prepaid research fees consists primarily of advances for our product development activities, including drug manufacturing, contracts for non-clinical studies, clinical trials, regulatory affairs and consulting.
-Such advances are recorded as expense as the related goods are received or the related services are performed.
+Due to the net loss for all periods presented, all common stock equivalents were excluded because their inclusion would have been anti-dilutive.

+Potentially dilutive common stock equivalents as of June 30, 2010 consisted of stock options to purchase up to 2,670,619 shares of common stock at exercise prices ranging from \$0.62 to \$6.00 per share.

+Potentially dilutive common stock equivalents as of June 30, 2009 include (i) stock options to purchase up to 2,781,149 shares of common stock at exercise prices ranging from \$0.69 to \$6.00 per share and (ii) 5,000 unvested shares of restricted common stock.

-Basis of Presentation and Significant Accounting Policies (continued).
+2. Basis of Presentation and Significant Accounting Policies (continued).